dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/permalinks.md

 ### ARK URLs for Resources

-The format of a Knora resource ARK URL is as follows:
+The format of a DSP-API resource ARK URL is as follows:

 ```
 http://HOST/ark:/NAAN/VERSION/PROJECT/RESOURCE_UUID[.TIMESTAMP]